singer-io/tap-fixerio/README.md

 First, make sure Python 3 is installed on your system or follow these installation instructions for [Mac] or [Ubuntu].

-First, get an access key from [fixer.io](http://fixer.io).
+Then, get an access key from [fixer.io](http://fixer.io).
 You need at least the basic plan to get exchange rates from a base currency (such as USD).